-When considering your hearing aid, it is important for the professional to get a picture of the lifestyle you desire.
+It's important for your provider to get a picture of the lifestyle you desire.
 You may have gradually avoided certain environments and social situations as your hearing loss worsened.
 Now is the time to think about what you’d like to be able to do with the help of your new hearing aids!
 For example, if you spend your evenings talking on to family and friends on the phone, you’ll want a hearing aid that works well with your phone.
+If you're a boater or on the water a lot, you may want waterproof hearing aids.
 If you work in a busy office, a hearing aid and assistive listening devices may be recommended to make group conversations easier.

 What are your preferences?

 There are many different types of preferences that can affect hearing aid selection.
 Do you want hearing aids that are nearly invisible, or would you rather have something large enough that allows you to pick a bright color and show off your style?
 Do you prefer to have control over the volume of your aids or would you prefer to have automated technology that changes it for you?
-Do you want gadgets, like remote controls and wireless accessories for your hearing aids?
+Do you want gadgets, like remote controls, or smartphone control via a hearing aid app and Bluetooth connectivity for your hearing aids?